Change-Maker Returns Home to Spark Passion in Compton Kids

 Along the way, he shares a few life lessons about perseverance, hope, and following your passion.

-Like most J3 students, Marcus struggled with poverty growing up.
+Like many J3 students, Marcus struggled with poverty growing up.
 On his first J3 visit, a few kids approached him after class because he shared how he had lost his brother to gun violence.
 He tells the kids his mother was a single parent, working two jobs as a nurse to raise 11 kids.
 When he started hanging out with the wrong crowd, his mother—to whom he says he owes everything—wrote him a letter from jail telling him to get his act together.

 So, he did.
 He practiced and persevered until he made something out of his passion.